Blockchain-Technology-Lab/consensus-decentralization/docs/setup.md

 ## Execution

-The pooling analysis tool is a CLI tool.
+The consensus decentralization analysis tool is a CLI tool.
 The `run.py` script in the root directory of the project invokes the required parsers, mappings and metrics, but it is also possible to execute each module individually.
 The following process describes the most typical workflow.